Twitter has come a long way in an incredible short space of time. Within about 5 years the company transformed completely.

 Starting out on Twitter I was fiercely against any automation.
 Just real time postings.
 Then I moved to full automation: automated feed tweeting, auto-DM’s and schedule tweets.
 Not a good plan either.

 Don’t be afraid to try out a lot of these things.
 There is fortunately no one or best way to use Twitter.

 The optimized solution for me is to post content tweets of interesting articles I come across via Buffer.
 This creates the action and consistency.
 I then jump in for real time conversations at various times of the day.
 This makes up for the key social element.

 Another factor that needs revisiting many times I believe is the following strategy you can pursue.
-For a fabulous list of how to approach this, you might want to check out @TweetSmarter’s post on the topic here.

 As with most things in life, quality comes at the expense of time.
 Many have argued before that less followers is more.
 Yet gaining followers is also hugely important.

 A strategy that worked well for me is to follow people that have retweeted a post.
 This is because it is very easy to start talking to them and actual make the connection meaningful.

 Another very efficient way is to reciprocate a following if it matches the interest on my lists above.
 In either way, what worked well for me is to base following on whether you are likely to start talking to the person based on their timeline and interests.
 It couldn’t be simpler.

 But hey, it is still very early days for me, so I bet there is a ton I can learn from you.
 How do you go about following others?
 Do you automate your tweeting?
 Are you building lists?

 Let me know if you too have altered your Twitter strategy in the past and if so, how.